Background pattern

 • The dose will usually be between 0.5 mg and 10 mg per day.

-• The maximum dose that adults should take depends on the disease being treated, and varies between 5 mg and 20 mg per day.
+• The maximum dose that adults should take depends on the disease being treated and varies between 5 mg and 20 mg per day.

 Use in elderly patients

-• The maximum dose in elderly patients is 5 mg per day, unless your doctor decides you need a higher dose.
+• The maximum dose in elderly patients is 5 mg per day, unless your doctor decides that you need a higher dose.

 • The dose will usually be between 0.5 mg and 3 mg per day.

-Haloperidol Esteve intake
+Taking Haloperidol Esteve

-• Haloperidol Esteve is an oral medication.
+• Haloperidol Esteve is a medicine for oral use.

 • Swallow the tablets with a little water.